pygame/pygame/docs/reST/tut/SpriteIntro.rst

 You should through the code for the sprite module.
 While the code is a bit "tuned", it's got enough comments to help you follow along.
-There's even a todo section in the source if you feel like contributing.
+There's even a TODO section in the source if you feel like contributing.